RUDYARD KIPLING'S ASTROLOGY

 That All is not Gold that Glitters, and Two and Two make Four

-And the Gods of the Copybook Headings limped up to explain it on
+And the Gods of the Copybook Headings limped up to explain it once more.

 Which of course we have to look forward to, at some time in the not too distant future ......... when the planets so align